How to Secure Video Streaming for Your Enterprise

 Share on Social

-Video is no longer a luxury for the modern enterprise — it’s a necessity.
-Whether it’s corporate announcements or onboarding training, employees are consuming and streaming video, making this form of communication a central component of today’s digital workplaces.
-However, as more enterprises continue to migrate to hybrid work models, many of them have failed to adapt their security infrastructure to meet evolving needs, potentially leaving their sensitive video content exposed to risk.
+Video streaming is no longer a luxury for the modern enterprise — it’s a necessity.
+Whether it’s corporate announcements or onboarding training, employees are live streaming video, making this form of communication a central component of today’s digital workplaces.
+However, as more enterprises continue to migrate to hybrid work models, many of them have failed to adapt their security infrastructure to meet evolving needs, potentially leaving their sensitive live streams exposed to risk.

 Let’s take a look at the importance of secure video streaming to today’s hybrid enterprises and what you can do to better protect your online video assets.

 Video is at the heart of the hybrid work model, and today’s enterprises now have hundreds — if not thousands — of pieces of video content floating throughout their environments.
-Onboarding, training, company announcements, ordinary meetings, and quick catch-ups all happen over live video, video stream, on-demand video, and other video formats.
+Onboarding, training, company announcements, ordinary meetings, and quick catch-ups all happen over live video, video stream broadcasts, on-demand video, and other video formats.
+We’re also seeing an increase in media formats for processes that previously relied on one-on-one interaction, like customer support and FAQs.

-However, many enterprises don’t have the infrastructure in place to make that video content accessible, usually storing it in disparate and often unsecured locations.
-An enterprise video platform can provide an all-in-one solution to centralize the capture, management, and distribution of all video content.
+However, many enterprises don’t have the infrastructure in place to make secure streaming accessible, and they usually rely on disparate storage options rather than a centralized video hosting platform.
+An all-in-one video platform can provide the central source to capture, manage, and distribute all video content.

 Some of the specific risks enterprises face include: